Sitecore-Hackathon/2018-Debug-Starts-Here/documentation/README.md

   > [xConnectWebRoot]\App_data\Models\
   > [xConnectWebRoot]\App_data\jobs\continuous\IndexWorker\App_data\Models\

-### Google Assistant
+## Google Assistant

 In the repository we have included source for the changes required so you can start building your own Google Assistant applications.
-Those changes are found here: `
+Those changes are found here: `[scWebRoot]\google-bot`.
+With that folder, contains `fulfillment` scripts which would be used to pass data to any sort of API endpoint, as well as the `src`, which is what you would use to start creating your own Google Assistant applications.